jhaustin19/iowa/README.md

 # Data Acquisition & Cleaning

 Because this was a Kaggle competition, the dataset was provided for me, but it did not come in anything close to perfect condition.
 There were a large number of columns with improper datatypes as well as a good chunk of missing data.
-For this missing data, I chose to use a for of cohort mean imputation, wherein I filled missing values with the average from homes in the surrounding area.
+For this missing data, I chose to use a form of cohort mean imputation, wherein I filled missing values with the average from homes in the surrounding area.

 # EDA